doom-neovim/doom-nvim/README.md

 #### All modules

 Doom-nvim currently has 39 `features` modules and 14 `langs` modules.
-Some standout features are:
-- `lsp` Code completions provided by `nvim-cmp`
-- `linter` Formatting and linting provided by `null-ls.nvim`
-- `whichkey` Interactive cheatsheet that integrates with our keybind management to **only show keybinds for modules you have active**
-- `fidget` Shows LSP loading/indexing progress status

-You can find a full list of modules (here)[#TODO: ].
+You can find a full list of modules (here)[./docs/modules.md#all-modules]

-### `config.lua`
+### Configuring and personalising: `config.lua`

 #### Modifying neovim and doom options

 Doom nvim provides a number of config options, including wrapping some of vim's own options.
-See all available config options (here)[TODO:].
+See all available config options (in the API Reference)[./docs/api.md].

 ```lua
 -- config.lua

 doom.freeze_dependencies = false  -- Don't use pinned packer dependencies
 doom.logging = 'trace'            -- Debug doom internal issues
 doom.indent = 2                   -- Sets vim.opt.shiftwith, vim.opt.softtabstop, vim.opt.tabstop to 2